yashbhesaniya/fractional-differentiation-time-series/README.md

         Returns:
         -----
         output1: data type
-            Short description of the output.
+            Short description of the output1.
         ...
         '''
 ## Testing